wp-plugins/contact-us-page-contact-people/readme.txt

 On WordPress with any theme.

 == Changelog ==

+= 2.0.3 - 2015/09/03 =
+* Fix - add parse shortcode after header is called for don't get conflict with any SEO plugin that auto generate the description from post content with shortcode of plugin that make javascript error with jQuery is undefined
+* Fix - Added 'box-sizing: initial;' for #fancybox-wrap ID to the Close button show correct on top right corner of Fancybox pop-up

 = 2.0.2 - 2015/08/21 =
 * Tweak - include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib